 Health care companies are undervalued relative to the broader market

 Many tech companies found themselves in the eye of the storm during the first half of 2022, and some saw their shares decline steeply as the market neared correction territory.

-But patient, long-term investors should not be discouraged, says Capital Group equity portfolio manager Chris Buchbinder.
+But patient, long-term investors should not be discouraged, says Chris Buchbinder, portfolio manager on Capital Group U.S. Equity FundTM (Canada).
 “Rising interest rates and inflation have certainly clouded the longer term earnings picture for many of these companies,” Buchbinder explains.
-“But there are also well-run software companies in fast-growing segments with favorable prospects.”
+“But there are also well-run software companies in fast-growing segments with favourable prospects.”